dogweather/forkful/content/en/arduino/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?
-Generating random numbers in Arduino projects involves producing values that are unpredictable by design, crucial for applications like games, simulations, and security systems.
-Programmers utilize this technique to introduce variability or make decisions that should not be deterministic.

 ## How to:
 Arduino provides straightforward functions for generating random numbers: `randomSeed()` and `random()`.
 To start, seed the random number generator to ensure different sequences of numbers each time your program runs.
 An often-used approach is to seed with an analog read from an unconnected pin.